-Use these adjective books in your literacy centers or as part of your classroom library.
-Leave us a comment to let us know your favourite kids books to teach adjectives!
-We have included affiliate links to each book in our Amazon Store for your convenience.
+We have included affiliate links to each picture book in our Amazon Store for your convenience.
 Read more about our partnership with Amazon here.

 Kids Books To Teach Adjectives

-Hairy, Scary, Ordinary – Simple, rhyming text and colorful cartoon cats help children expand their vocabularies and gain an appreciation for the rhythm of language in this light hearted book of rhyming verse.
+Hairy, Scary, Ordinary – Simple, rhyming text and colorful cartoon cats help children expand their vocabularies.
+This picture book with adjectives will help build and gain an appreciation for the rhythm of language using light hearted rhyming verse.
 Adjectives like frilly, silly, polka-dotted, fizzy, and spunky are printed in color, and all the words will tickle you pink!

 Breezier, Cheesier, Newest, and Bluest: What Are Comparatives and Superlatives? – What are comparatives and superlatives?
 After reading this book, you’ll have a much clearer idea and will be the best at forming these descriptive words!
 Brian P. Cleary and Brian Gable explain how these forms of adjectives compare nouns, through the cleverest rhymes and illustrations that are sillier than ever.
 Each comparative or superlative word is printed in color for easier identification.